deusanyjunior/Sensors2PD/README.md

 *    [r sensorIDv#]

-If you have Acceleromer available, which has ID=1 and 3 variables, you can receive the sensor values using:
+If you have Accelerometer available, which has ID=1 and 3 variables, you can receive the sensor values using:

 *    [r sensor1v0]
 *    [r sensor1v1]